oxylabs/leads-scraper/README.md

 #### Python code example

-The example below illustrates how you can get HTML of [explorium.ai](https://www.explorium.ai/blog/business-data/b2b-leads-data/#) page.
+The example below illustrates how you can get HTML of a [explorium.ai](https://www.explorium.ai/blog/business-data/b2b-leads-data/#) page.

 ```python
 import requests